Appeal Against the Actions of a Bailiff

 10

-Explain the factual circumstances that led to the complaint and why the actions or inactions are considered unlawful or unjustified.
+The factual circumstances giving rise to the complaint and why the bailiff's conduct is considered unlawful or unjustified.

 11